I've started getting into food photography. I find this genre of photography enjoyable...I mean c'mon...you get to eat your photo subject!

 But first you must know that natural editing is best done with a well-exposed image.
 It's okay if the image is a tad underexposed, which is easy to fix with exposure/shadow/highlight adjustments.

-My cellular phone post-processing workflow usually consists of Snapseed (I love their tonal contrast feature) and VSCOcam, which supplies my favorites filters C1, F2 and G3 to tone your image in a hip way.
+My cellular phone post-processing workflow usually consists of Snapseed (I love their tonal contrast feature) and VSCOcam.

-Image editing is an art and I could go on and go about how to enhance any given image, however, if you ever have any questions about post-processing hmu by leaving a comment below or sending a message. :)
+Image editing is an art and I could go on and go about how to enhance any given image, however, if you ever have any questions about post-processing hit me up by leaving a comment below or contacting me.

 Check out my food photography portfolio: Eats and Drinks